JelovsEyefinity

 Independent practice focus

-• You're a solo OD or 1–3 doctor practice
+• You're a solo OD or 1 to 3 doctor practice

 • You want to be live in days, not months

-• You want EHR, billing, and optical POS in one flat $200/month price
+• You want EHR, billing, POS, and CRM in one flat $200/month price

 • You're switching from an expensive legacy system